-The USTIF homepage is the gateway for finding useful information regarding Billing, Tank Programs, Claims, Competitive Bidding Opportunities for Cleanups, and Alerts.

-The website is divided into three areas for various business partners, including:
+The USTIF homepage (www.ustif.pa.gov) is the gateway for finding useful information regarding Billing, Tank Programs, Claims, Competitive Bidding Opportunities for Cleanups, and Alerts.
+The website is divided into three areas for various business partners, including distributors, tank owners, and Tank Installers.